weslashley/iOSI-precourse-onboarding/02-policy/tech-policy.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Technology Policy

-This immersive course teaches students about iOS mobile development.
-This field is constantly evolving, and it is impossible to introduce every tool.
+Our immersive course teaches students about iOS mobile development.
+This field is constantly evolving, and it would be impossible to cover every tool in one course.

 Instead, General Assembly provides a core set of objectives for this course, along with guidelines for how to ensure students reach these objectives.
 As an instructor, you have the opportunity and responsibility to adapt these recommendations to your local context and modify/expand on any of these tools as you see fit.

 ## Required Tools for Students

 - A Mac laptop (*required*) and an iOS device for testing (*optional*).
-- Upgrade your OS to the latest version, as needed.
+- Upgrade laptop OS to the latest version, as needed.
 - Download and install the latest version of [Xcode](https://developer.apple.com/xcode/).